 Scholarly Commons Citation

 Waxman, Seth P., "Remarks of Seth P. Waxman at the Memorial Observance for Justice Byron R. White, United States Supreme Court" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 349.
+349.